Benedkt93/movie_recommendation/README.md

 * [Status](#status)

 ## Overview
-Main project: Finding best recommendation system by comparing Content based system and Collaborative Filtering systems for movie dataset
+Main project: Building recommendation systems based on different techniques.
-Hypothese: ML is best approach for recommendation system
+Hypothese/Question to answer: What is the best recommendation system/ the best method to build a recommendation system on?
-Tesing: Building different recommendation systems using different techniques and recommended systems by catalog coverage
+Tesing: Building different recommendation systems using different techniques and find best system

 Sub project: Clustering people based on average genre rating the gave
 Process: